 Interpreting students have access to three rooms equipped for simultaneous interpretation: a conference room with eight booths conforming to International Standards Organization (ISO) specifications, and two additional training rooms with 12 booths each.
-A state of the art interpreting system which allows the use of teaching materials in both digital and analogue formats has recently been installed in one of the 12-booth labs that has brought the Monterey Institute's facilities to a new level.
+A state of the art interpreting system which allows the use of teaching materials in both digital and analogue formats has recently been installed in one of the 12-booth labs that has brought our facilities to a new level.

 The Monterey Institute's Irvine Auditorium is the site of international conferences, multilingual courses, and guest presentations.
 It has four built-in simultaneous interpreting booths and a seating capacity of 275.
 Throughout the year, students interpret for the many conferences and events held here.
 Recent opportunities have included interpreting for the regional TEDx conference and for UN Secretary General Ban-ki Moon, as well as for many other multilingual guest speakers on campus.